kubernetes/kubernetes/docs/images.md

 This can be used to preload certain images for speed or as an alternative to authenticating to a private registry.

 Pull Policy is per-container, but any user of the cluster will have access to all local images.

+## Updating Images

+The default pull policy is `PullIfNotPresent` which causes the Kubelet to not pull an image if it already exists.
+If you would like to always force a pull you must set a pull image policy of `PullAlways` or specify a `:latest` tag on your image.